37 Online Editing Jobs for Freelancers (Including Beginners)

 They prefer to hire editors who can also do proofreading.

 Requirements: You need to have a master’s degree or be pursuing one.
-You also must have a minimum of two years of experience and knowledge of several style guides.
+You must also have at least two years of experience and knowledge of several style guides.
 Please visit their site for the complete list of requirements and details of their hiring process.

 Availability: They’re looking for qualified, experienced editors to join their team.